-- Job Listings and Search Resources
+- Job Search Resources

 - Graduate School Resources

 One of the most important things you can do to support your family member during college is to talk with them about their career planning process.
 Support them in listening to their thoughts and ideas.
 College is a time for exploration, don't worry if your student has new ideas daily!
 This is a part of the exploration process.
 The best support is to be an active listener, keeping an open mind and giving suggestions on how they can find more information or resources.
-Our Family Member Checklist will help you throughout the career planning process and will help you be a positive supporter of your family member's future.

 Liberal arts graduates are attractive to employers because they possess the skills necessary to adapt in an ever-changing workforce.
 Employers look for graduates with the right skills rather than the right major.
 Having your student know what transferable skills they possess is the key to success.